yourlabs/cli2/docs/client.rst

     class YourClient(cli2.Client):
         pass

+    # you get a CLI for free
+    cli = YourClient.cli

 There are a few methods that you might want to override:

 - :py:meth:`~cli2.client.Client.token_get`: if you want your client to do some